 1. Sam Yagan

-Chances are, you probably heard or used SparkNotes once or twice, cramming for a book report on a 600-page novel that you never bothered to read.
+You've probably heard of or used SparkNotes before, likely while cramming for a book report on a 600-page novel that you never bothered to read.
 Maybe, you wanted to try the dating scene and turned to a website called OKCupid.
 Well, you have Sam Yagan to thank for both of those.
 Founder of both SparkNotes and OKCupid, Yagan is now the CEO of Match.com.
 He's also invested in some notable startup companies such as: Authy, Rocketmiles and Brilliant.

 2. Andrew Williamson